mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 5/11 Emperor Tomato Ketchup - Stereolab
 * 1st Listen: Not great/ ok
+* 3rd Listen: Pretty/ very good

+On subsequent listens, this album is catchy!

 ## 5/10 This Nation's Saving Grace - The Fall
 * 1st Listen: Ok